martinnmg/pySERESCAL/README.md

 # pySERESCAL
-pySERESCAL is a mere Python translation of the Matlab toolbox "SERESCAL" (v2014), written by K. Habicht (Helmholtz Zentrum Berlin, Germany).
+pySERESCAL is a mere Python translation of the Matlab toolbox "SERESCAL" (version 2014), written by K. Habicht (Helmholtz Zentrum Berlin, Germany).

 It allows calculating the three axis-neutron resonant spin echo (TAS-NRSE) resolution function, to correct raw data from instrumental and sample specific effects.